tobega/tailspin-v0/TailspinReference.md

 Other composition matchers are the ones defined in the composer as sub-patterns.

-There are also built-in composition matchers like <INT> which parses an integer.
+There are also built-in composition matchers like <INT> which parses an integer and <WS> for a whitespace character.

 ## Matchers
 A matcher is a condition enclosed by angle brackets.
 A sequence of matchers is evaluated from the